 7. If You Don’t Like It, Don’t Eat/Do It

 Drown out the noise that says you need to be doing x, y, and z to be healthy.

-You can always try new ways of cooking a food and if you still aren’t into, move on to the next.
+You can always try new ways of cooking food and if you still aren’t into it, move on to the next.
 There are so many different varieties of foods to try, and it’s really important that you like the food you’re eating.

-Health is a marathon not a sprint.
-There’s never really an end, it’s more of an ever-changing journey.
+Health is a marathon, not a sprint.
+There’s never really an end, it’s more of an evolving journey.